What is a…

 Free-will burnt offerings were also permitted (Leviticus 1:13), and were offered at the accession of Solomon to the throne (1 Chronicles 29:21), and at the reformation brought about by Hezekiah (2 Chronicles 29:31-35).

 These offerings signified the complete dedication of the offerers unto God.
-This is referred to in Romans 12:1.
+In the New Testament, such worshipful dedication to God is referred to by the Apostle Paul in the book of Romans.